 Kamalabari Satra has a lodge in majuli island, with rooms for night stay at very affordable rates; inside the satra.

-La Lolat Eco Camp, Gibbon Eco Camp costs lesser than the above mentioned hotels.
-Kamalabari Satra also scores on price front.
+La Lolat Eco Camp, Gibbon Eco Camp costs lesser than the above-mentioned hotels.
+Kamalabari Satra also scores on the price front.

 Travel Tip to Majuli River Island Tourists

-You can take your car or two wheeler in the ferry to the island, from Jorhat Assam.
-Hiring a cab is very costly in the island.
+You can take your car or two-wheeler on the ferry to the island, from Jorhat Assam.
+Hiring a cab is very costly on the island.